Pune Police: Beat Marshall

-Mobile Patrolling
+Mobile patrolling

 It is controlled by the control room.
 Every police station has 3 four-wheelers and 3 to 4 motorcycles patrolling in the concerned jurisdiction.
 Their duty is to patrol in the area for crime prevention, to attend to crime and calls of control room and to maintain law and order etc.

-Control Room
+Control room

-The Pune Police Control Room has a system for public assistance called 'Dial 100'.
-The Police Control Room has 10 work stations each equipped with computers equipped with special software that displays the cell/telephone no, name and addresses of a caller & also records the voice communications.
-The constable sitting on a particular station hears the complainant and prepares a challan of the complaint and sends it to wireless operator who in turn calls the nearest patrolling vehicle or Marshall and gives them the cell/telephone no, name & address & nature of assistance required by a person.
+The Pune Police control room has a system for public assistance called 'Dial 100'.
+The control room has ten work stations each equipped with computers using special software that displays the cell/telephone number, name and addresses of a caller and records the call.
+The constable sitting on a particular station hears the complainant and prepares a challan of the complaint and sends it to wireless operator who in turn calls the nearest patrolling vehicle or marshal and gives them the details of the assistance required.
 The response time for police personal is normally 5 minutes.

-The Control Room also monitors the regular calls from all Police Stations and patrolling mobiles.
-It channelises the communication of all police mobiles and static stations.
-The Control Room plays an important role to monitor the situation and also provide backup and regroup manpower and resources.
+The control room also monitors the regular calls from all police stations and patrolling mobiles.
+It channelised the communication of all police mobiles and static stations.
+The control room plays an important role to monitor the situation and also provide backup and regroup manpower and resources.
 It also maintains communication between ground staff and senior officers.
-The control room is headed by an officer of the rank of ACP who works under the control of the Deputy Commissioner of Police (DCP), special branch.
+The control room is headed by an officer of the rank of ACP who works under the control of the Deputy Commissioner of Police (DCP), Special Branch.

-Internship with Police
+Internship

 For the first time, Police Commissioner Meera Borwankar initiated internship program (Pune Police Vidyarthi Abhiyan) for students with the city police.
-The objective of this unique and first of its kind internship program is to reduce the negative impression of Pune police from the layman's mind and to bring police and public closer.
+The objective of this unique internship program is to reduce the negative impression of Pune police from the layman's mind and to bring police and public closer.
 The students are assigned to a police station for eight days.
 They go to the police station for two hours every day for hands-on experience in policing.

 The curriculum includes information on different kinds of terminologies used in police stations like FIR, bailable and non-bailable offences etc., role of citizens in policing, rights of the accused, verification for passport, chowky system, importance of patrolling, different departments of the police, organisational structure of the city police and so on.

-Each participating student is issued a certificate under the signature of zonal DCP after completion of the internship.
+Each student is issued a certificate under the signature of zonal DCP after completion of the internship.